omeka/omeka-s-enduser/docs/modules/csvimport.md

 The Action setting allows you to change the action of process from a straight import to one of the following options:

-- **Create a new resource**: default option.
+- **Create a new resource**: Default option.
 Each row in the CSV will become a new resource.
-- **Append data to the resource**: add new data to the resource.
+- **Append data to the resource**: Add new data to the resource.
-- **Revise data of the resource**: replace existing data in the resource with data from the CSV, except if empty.
+- **Revise data of the resource**: Replace existing data in the resource with data from the CSV, except if empty.
-- **Update data of the resource**: replace existing data in the resource with data from the CSV, even when the cell is empty.
+- **Update data of the resource**: Replace existing data in the resource with data from the CSV, even when the cell is empty.
-- **Replace all data of the resource**: remove all properties of the resource, and fill with new information from the sheet.
+- **Replace all data of the resource**: Remove all properties of the resource, and fill with new information from the sheet.
-- **Delete the resource**: delete all matching resources
+- **Delete the resource**: Delete all matching resources

 If you select one of these options from the dropdown, three additional settings will appear on the tab.
 These settings help the process determine which resources to take action on.

 ![Options described below](../modules/modulesfiles/csvimport_mixedRAdvAct.png)

 - **Resource identifier column**: Select from a dropdown of the columns in your CSV.
 This is the data from your spreadsheet which maps to existing data in your Omeka S installation.
-- **Resource identifier property**: select from a dropdown of all properties in your Omeka S installation.
+- **Resource identifier property**: Select from a dropdown of all properties in your Omeka S installation.
 This should be the property in which you already have data, that you used to create the column data above.
 	- Example: if the data in the Resource identifier column is "Title" with the first row of data having a title "A Study in Scarlet," and you set Resource identifier property to "Dublin Core: Title," then the actions will operate on a resource already in your Omeka S installation whose dc:title property is "A Study in Scarlet".
 	- This will only work with exact matches.
 	- If you have more than one resource with matching data, it will only take action on the oldest resource.